Voidstar One

 Curly braces, denoting code without a front-end.

-This is an interesting one, since I think I was the first to identify a problem in how deveolpers identify which section of their page people are currently looking at.
-This was a problem that kept cropping up again and again, when another agency would simply compare the scrollTop value they got from jQuery to a set of fixed breakpoints.
-Their approach caused all sorts of nasty bugs and a generalyl unpleasant UX.
+I think I was the first to properly identify a problem in how developers work out which section of a page someone is currently looking at.
+It kept cropping up again and again: another agency would simply compare the scrollTop value jQuery gave them against a set of fixed breakpoints, which caused all sorts of nasty bugs and a generally unpleasant experience.
 I approached it differently - using basic geometry to intelligently work out which section was most in view.
-You can read more about it, and use it yourself here.
-I wrote this code a good few years before uploading it publicly.
+You can read more about it, and use it yourself, here.